 What Is Title Insurance?

 When a property is bought or sold, a record of that transaction is usually filed in public archives.
-Events that may affect the ownership to this property like liens or zoning restrictions also get archived.
+Events that may affect the ownership of this property like liens or zoning restrictions also get archived.
 This is part of a property’s title.

 So when you purchase title insurance, a title company runs a deep search through these and other records to detect any issues with the ownership of the property.
 It may also look at deed, tax and court records to verify ownership history.
 Typically, you pay a one-time premium for this service at closing.
 Your policy is good for as long as you or your heirs own the home.
 If you have an issue with the home before or after closing, your policy covers you against any losses.

-Some owner’s policies will also offer extended coverage.
-These protect against things like building permit violations, zoning law violations, certain types of structural damage and inaccurate surveys.
+Some owners’ policies will also offer extended coverage.
+These protect against things like building permit violations, zoning law violations, certain types of structural damage, and inaccurate surveys.
 If someone sues you or your lender due to a title problem, both policies cover any legal costs or losses.
-These costs or losses include your down payment, principal payments or the cost of any improvements you’ve made.
+These costs or losses include your down payment, principal payments, or the cost of any improvements you’ve made.

 Is Title Insurance Really Worth It?

 As you can see from the examples above, it’s very risky to go without title insurance when you’re buying a home.
 It’s important to make sure that you’re protected and you don’t get stuck paying someone else’s debt in order to salvage the property that you spent your own hard-earned money on.

 What you pay for title insurance will vary based on where you live and the policy itself.
 For example, a lender’s policy may cost around $2.50 for every $1,000 of coverage.

 The average owner’s title insurance policy costs about $1,000.
 But depending on how much your home costs, title insurance could run anywhere from a few hundred to several thousand dollars.
 Title insurance may be a small price to pay for peace of mind, and in most cases will be required by the lender anyway.